Skip To Main Content

 • Health care occupations, many of which require an associate degree or less, make up 12 of the 20 fastest growing occupations.

-• STEM occupations such as environmental engineering technicians require an associate degree and will experience faster than average job growth.
+• STEM (website) occupations such as environmental engineering technicians require an associate degree and will experience faster than average job growth.

 • Middle-skill jobs, jobs that require education and training beyond high school but less than a bachelor's degree, are a significant part of the economy.
 Of the 55 million job openings created by 2020, 30 percent will require some college or a two-year associate degree.